-Since we have both Android and iOS samples combined in the same Java project, we decided to create the convenience class called BaseTest.java.
+Since we have both Android and iOS samples combined in the same Java project, we decided to create a convenient class called BaseTest.java.
 The class includes functions for both application upload to Bitbar Testing and taking screenshots.
-The screenshot implementation of Appium Java-client is based on Selenium Webdriver’s TakesScreenshot interface, which is basically too cumbersome to write multiple times.
+The screenshot implementation of the Appium Java-client is based on Selenium Webdriver’s TakesScreenshot interface, which is basically too cumbersome to write multiple times.

 While writing your own tests, extending to use such a convenience class can be a real time saver.
 This is what we do a lot also in our Image Recognition solution, which we will be covering later in this blog series.

 Typically, our samples are built for Maven build automation tool.
 This tool is really handy as it automates downloading all required dependencies before building and executing the project.
 All the required dependencies and other project settings are described in the